-The deadline for subscription, conversion and redemption orders to be received by the Transfer Agent will be as follows:
+Dealing Deadline: The deadline for subscription, conversion and redemption orders to be received by the Transfer Agent will be as follows:

-Dealing Deadline (day) Dealing Deadline (time)

-Any Dealing Day 3:00 pm CET (Luxembourg
+nling Deadline (time) 3:00 pm CET (Luxembourg time)

-time)

-Settlement Date (day) Settlement date (time)

-Two Business Days following the relevant Dealing Day (T+2) 4:00 pm (New York time)

-For Share Class A: Three

-Business Days following the

-relevant Dealing Day (T+3)
+Settlement Date (day) Settlement date (time) Two Business Days following the relevant Dealing Day (T+2) 4:00 pm (New York time) For Share Class A: Three Business Days following the relevant Dealing Day (T+3)

-Under normal circumstances As a maximum Three Business Days following 10 Business Days following the relevant Dealing Day (T+3) the relevant Dealing Day an investment in the Fund.
+Under normal circumstances As a maximum Three Business Days following 10 Business Days following the relevant Dealing Day (T+3) the relevant Dealing Day

+Potential investors' attention is drawn the section headed Risk Factors in the Prospectus which potential investors should consider before investing in the Fund.
+Set out below are the principal risks associated with an investment in the Fund.
 This list is not intended to be exhaustive and potential investors should review this Supplement and the Prospectus in their entirety and consult with their professional advisers, before making an application for Shares.
 There can be no assurance that the Fund will achieve its objective.
 The principal risks, which are described in the Risk Factors section of the Prospectus, are as follows: